MariaSulcaDev/PRS_SIGEI_ARQUITECTURAS/README.md

 │  │                                                                                  │   │
 │  │  ┌───────────────────────────────────────────────────────────────────────┐      │   │
 │  │  │                         USE CASES                                      │      │   │
-│  │  │                                                                        │      │   │
-│  │  │  CreateStudentUseCase | UpdateStudentUseCase | EnrollStudentUseCase   │      │   │
+│  │  │  CreateStudentUseCase | RegisterAttendanceUseCase | SendNotification  │      │   │
-│  │  │  RegisterAttendanceUseCase | GenerateReportCardUseCase | ...          │      │   │
 │  │  └───────────────────────────────────────────────────────────────────────┘      │   │
 │  └─────────────────────────────────────────────────────────────────────────────────┘   │
 │                                           │                                             │